AgaToma/travelbooka/README.md

 <li>Free extras message - green, yellow, cyan</li>
 <li>Final message - green, yellow</li>
 </ul>
+<h3>Table format display</h3>
+Table format is used to present data to user - fancy grid from tabulate

 <h1>Features</h1>
 <h3>Logo and welcome message</h3>

-User is shown program logo with caption and instructions how to use the program.
+User is shown program logo with caption and instructions how to use the program.<br>
 ![Welcome](assets/images/welcomemsg.JPG)

 <h3>Date input</h3>

 User is asked to enter the date they want to travel.
-Their input is stored through the booking process and is currently used to differentiate between winter and summer holidays, if the selected type is Active holidays.
+Their input is stored through the booking process and is currently used to differentiate between winter and summer holidays, if the selected type is Active holidays.<br>
 ![Date input](assets/images/dateprompt.JPG)

 <h3>People count input</h3>

 User is asked to enter number of people the package is built for.
-The value is used in the package calculation to multiply flight & hotel daily rate by number of people.
+The value is used in the package calculation to multiply flight & hotel daily rate by number of people.<br>
 ![People input](assets/images/people_input.JPG)

 <h3>Budget input</h3>

 User is asked to enter their target budget for the trip.
 The value is used to select packages with total price within the budget.
-If no package is available during the package calculation step, user is asked to try again with different parameters.
+If no package is available during the package calculation step, user is asked to try again with different parameters.<br>
 ![Budget input](assets/images/budget_input.JPG)

 Here is an example of completed intro inputs.